Assessment Year (AY)

 Haven't got your answer?
 Contact our support now

-The Assessment Year is the 12-month period immediately following the Financial Year, during which the income earned in the previous Financial Year is assessed for tax purposes and Income Tax Returns are filed.
+The Assessment Year is the 12-month period immediately following the Financial Year, during which the income earned in the previous FY is assessed for tax purposes, and returns are filed.

-A self-assessment year is the period in which an individual voluntarily evaluates and discloses their income, computes tax liabilities, and reports financial particulars to tax authorities (typically within the Assessment Year framework).
+A self-assessment year denotes the period in which individuals voluntarily evaluate, disclose, and compute their personal income, tax responsibilities, expenditures, and financial particulars to tax authorities.

-If you miss the due date to file your return in the Assessment Year (commonly the standard due is July 31st), you may face penalties, interest, and legal consequences; a belated return can often be filed within the same Assessment Year but penalties may still apply.
+If you fail to file your tax return in the Assessment Year by the due date (usually July 31st), you may facepenalties, interest charges, and legal consequences for late filing.
+Taxpayers can usually file a belated return before December 31st of the AY, but penalties may still be incurred.

-To correct a wrongly entered Assessment Year on a TDS challan, write to the Jurisdictional Assessing Officer requesting the correction, include supporting documents, and submit the request to the Income Tax Office for amendment.
+To correct the Assessment Year wrongly entered on a TDS challan, you should write a letter to the Jurisdictional Assessing Officer asking for the correction.
+You should include any necessary supporting documents and send them to the Income Tax Office.

-The Financial Year is the 12-month accounting period (April 1st to March 31st) in which income is earned and financial transactions take place.
+The Financial Year is the 12-month accounting period, starting on April 1st and ending on March 31st, in which income is earned, and financial transactions take place.

-An ITR form includes the Assessment Year to link income earned during a specific Financial Year with the period in which that income is assessed and taxed; income is taxed in the year following the year it was earned, so AY provides the reference for assessment and filing.
+An Income Tax Return (ITR) form includes the Assessment Year (AY) to establish a clear link between the income earned during the Financial Year (FY) and the period in which that income is assessed for taxation.
+Since income cannot be taxed before it is earned, it is taxed in the following year (the AY).
+The AY serves as a reference point for authorities to ensure accurate tax calculations are applied.